common-workflow-language/user_guide/01-introduction/index.md

 of platforms that support the CWL standard.

 CWL has roots in "make" and many similar tools that determine order of execution based on dependencies between tasks.
-However unlike "make", CWL tasks are isolated and you must be explicit about your inputs and outputs.
+However, unlike "make", CWL tasks are isolated and you must be explicit about your inputs and outputs.
 The benefit of explicitness and isolation are flexibility, portability, and
 scalability: tools and workflows described with CWL can transparently leverage